HalfHashd/Native-State-UI-Next-UI-or-NxUI-/README.md

 # Native-State-UI.
-The Next-UI.
+The Next UI.
 Next UI (NxUI) is a new advance in UI art using Native-State interface where the UI directly represents the subject object’s live state, enabling users to manipulate it naturally.
-This visual-first design is faster and more intuitive than text-based controls.
-PoConcept: tracking and adjusting crypto asset performance or active trades in real time.
+This visual-and-touch first design is faster and more intuitive than text-based controls.
+Proof of Concept: tracking and adjusting active trades or stake-pools in real time, instantly reallocating or seeing states of your crypto assets.
 (Shortcut: nxui.net to this github page.)

 # NxUI<sup>™</sup>.net